jonnelmlique/jonnelmlique/README.md

 ## About Me

-Hi Everyone!
-I'm Jonnel M. Lique.
-What I love most about web development is the continuous learning and problem-solving aspect.
-I'm always eager to explore new technologies and stay updated with the latest trends in the field.
-Outside of coding, I enjoy gaming, photography, and designing.
+Hey there!
+I'm Jonnel M. Lique, and I'm passionate about web development.
+I thrive on the continuous learning and problem-solving aspect of coding, always eager to explore new technologies and stay updated with the latest trends in the field.
+When I'm not immersed in code, you'll find me indulging in my interests of gaming, photography, and design.

-Feel free to explore my portfolio to see some of the exciting projects I've worked on.
+Feel free to explore my portfolio to discover some of the exciting projects I've worked on.

 ## 🚀 Happy Coding!

 Let's build the future, one commit at a time. 🌟

-Feel free to check out my Peoject.
+Check out my latest project:
 [Stellar Grades](https://jonnelmlique.github.io/StellarGrades/index.html)

 ---

 ## Design Aesthetic 🎨

-I believe in the power of design to elevate user experiences.
+I strongly believe in the power of design to enhance user experiences.
 My passion extends beyond coding to creating visually appealing and user-friendly designs.
 The perfect blend of functionality and aesthetics is what I strive for in every project.

-Feel free to check out my [portfolio](https://jonnelmlique.github.io/portfolio/) for a glimpse of my design work.
+Explore my [portfolio](https://jonnelmlique.github.io/portfolio/) for a glimpse of my design work.

 ---